willzeng274/ASM_DOM-website/README.md

 # if you are using windows, you have to make a little change to the Makefile in the root of the project, just open it and follow the instructions at the top

-npm start # or make start
+make start
 ```

 Then open `http://localhost:1234` to see the example app.
-You can now edit `index.cpp` and rerun `npm start` to recompile and see the changes.
+You can now edit `App.cpp` and rerun `make start` to recompile and see the changes.

 ## Building for Production